-As parade marches continued through the streets of Sydney’s Central Business District, I departed from the crowds, and I wandered over to Martin Place.
-An elderly man with a green suit jacket, green tie, and a green beret was describing the Commando Memorial to a number of visitors to the city.
+ANZAC Day parades continue to march through the streets of Sydney’s Central Business District, but I depart from the crowds and wander over to Martin Place.
+Dressed in a green suit jacket, green tie, and a green beret, an elderly gentleman is describing the Commando Memorial to a number of curious visitors.

-I had the great fortune of meeting Ken Curran, Australian Army Commando and Military Unarmed Combat (MUC) Instructor.
+I have the great fortune of meeting Ken Curran, Australian Army Commando and Military Unarmed Combat (MUC) Instructor.

-For about thirty minutes, we sat and talked.
-I asked him about his service in the Australian forces, and I told him about how our focus in Canada is on Remembrance Day (11 November).
-On this late-April day, he remarked how bright, warm, and sunny the mid-autumn weather, very different from colder wetter ANZAC Days in years past.
-But he was quick to mention he had served in places much hotter and more humid: he had no complaints.
+For about thirty minutes, we sit and talk.
+I ask him about his service in the Australian forces, and I tell him about how in Canada the annual commemoration occurs Remembrance Day on 11 November.
+On this late-April day, he remarks how bright, warm, and sunny the mid-autumn weather, very different from colder wetter ANZAC Days in years past.
+But he is quick to mention he has served in places much hotter and more humid: he has no complaints today.

 Kenneth Roy Curran was born on the 9th of September 1925 in Waverley, New South Wales (NSW), Australia.
 He joined the army at age 18 in 1943; by 19, he was eligible to serve overseas, and transferred from Infantry to Commandos.
 By the end of World War 2, he would serve in Moratai (Indonesia); Labuan, British Borneo (Malaysia); and Rabaul (Papua New Guinea).
 He returned to civilian life and among a number of jobs, he worked in the NSW police force and the NSW railway.
 He reenlisted into the Citizens’ Military Forces (precursor to the Reserves) in 1955, and stayed until his retirement from the military in 1975.